jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 **Net proceeds and costs of class 4 gambling**

 ### 104 Gaming machine profits must be banked
-(1) A venue manager must bank all gaming machine profits from class 4 gambling into a dedicated account at a registered bank in the name of the holder of the class 4 operator's licence.
+(1) A venue manager must bank all gaming machine profits from class 4 gambling into a dedicated account at a registered bank in the name of the holder of the class 4 operator’s licence.
 (2) The gaming machine profits must be banked within the time frame specified in regulations made under section 371 or, if no time frame is specified, as soon as reasonably practicable.
-(3) If a venue manager contravenes this section, the holder of the class 4 operator's licence— (a) must take immediate steps to disconnect all gaming machines at the class 4 venue and advise the Secretary of the disconnection; and
+(3) If a venue manager contravenes this section, the holder of the class 4 operator’s licence— (a) must take immediate steps to disconnect all gaming machines at the class 4 venue and advise the Secretary of the disconnection; and
   (b) must not reconnect the gaming machines at the venue until the gaming machine profits have been banked.
 (4) A person who contravenes subsection (1) or (3) commits an offence and is liable on summary conviction to a fine not exceeding $5,000.
 (5) In this section and section 105, gaming machine profits for a specified period means the turnover of the class 4 gambling in that period minus the total prizes paid in that period.

 ### 105 Interest, etc, on gaming machine profits
-(1) The holder of a class 4 operator's licence must ensure that the interest or other investment return on the gaming machine profits referred to in section 104, plus the proceeds from the sale of any fittings, chattels, or gambling equipment purchased from those profits, is credited to or banked into (as the case may be) a dedicated account in the name of the class 4 operator at a registered bank.
+(1) The holder of a class 4 operator’s licence must ensure that the interest or other investment return on the gaming machine profits referred to in section 104, plus the proceeds from the sale of any fittings, chattels, or gambling equipment purchased from those profits, is credited to or banked into (as the case may be) a dedicated account in the name of the class 4 operator at a registered bank.
 (2) The interest, investment return, or proceeds must be banked within the time frame specified in regulations made under section 371 or, if no time frame is specified, as soon as reasonably practicable.
 (3) Unless the Secretary gives consent to the interest, investment return, or proceeds being transferred to another bank account, the funds must remain in the dedicated account specified in subsection (1) until the class 4 operator applies the funds—
   (a) to meet the costs of the class 4 gambling operation; or (b) to an authorised purpose.
-(4) A holder of a class 4 operator's licence who contravenes this section commits an offence and is liable on summary conviction to a fine not exceeding $5,000.
+(4) A holder of a class 4 operator’s licence who contravenes this section commits an offence and is liable on summary conviction to a fine not exceeding $5,000.

 ### 106 Corporate society must apply or distribute net proceeds from class 4 gambling to or for authorised purpose
-(1) A corporate society must apply or distribute the net proceeds from class 4 gambling only to or for an authorised purpose specified in the corporate society's licence.
+(1) A corporate society must apply or distribute the net proceeds from class 4 gambling only to or for an authorised purpose specified in the corporate society’s licence.
 (2) A corporate society that fails to comply with subsection (1) commits an offence and is liable on summary conviction to a fine not exceeding $10,000.
-(3) A Court that convicts a corporate society of an offence under this section may— (a) make whatever orders are necessary to recover an amount of proceeds wrongly applied or distributed or to safeguard an amount not applied or distributed; and
+(3) A court that convicts a corporate society of an offence under this section may— (a) make whatever orders are necessary to recover an amount of proceeds wrongly applied or distributed or to safeguard an amount not applied or distributed; and
   (b) order the application or distribution of an amount of proceeds not yet distributed.
-(4) The effect of a conviction under this section is that— (a) the class 4 operator's licence and all class 4 venue licences held by the corporate society are cancelled; and (b) the corporate society does not have a right to appeal the cancellation.
+(4) The effect of a conviction under this section is that— (a) the class 4 operator’s licence and all class 4 venue licences held by the corporate society are cancelled; and (b) the corporate society does not have a right to appeal the cancellation.

 ### 107 Corporate society must provide annual report to Secretary
 (1) A corporate society must, not later than 3 months after the end of its financial year, provide to the Secretary an annual report on the conduct of class 4 gambling by the corporate society during the financial year.
 (2) The annual report must include—
-  (a) the information described in section 108; and (b) an auditor's report on the information contained in the report.
+  (a) the information described in section 108; and (b) an auditor’s report on the information contained in the report.
 (3) The first financial year for which a corporate society must provide an annual report is the financial year that commences after the commencement of this section.
 (4) The requirements of this section are in addition to any other reporting requirements imposed on the corporate society in or under this Act or any other enactment.
-(5) This section does not limit the Secretary's power to require other financial information in accordance with this Act.
+(5) This section does not limit the Secretary’s power to require other financial information in accordance with this Act.
 (6) In this section, auditor means,—
   (a) in the case of a public entity under the Public Audit Act 2001, the Auditor-General; or (b) in any other case, a person who is eligible to be appointed as an auditor under section 199 of the Companies Act 1993.